Rob Kitchin

-Robert Michael Kitchin MRIA is an Irish geographer and academic.
-Since 2005, he has been Professor of Human Geography at the National University of Ireland, Maynooth.
+Robert Michael Kitchin MRIA is an Irish and British geographer and academic.
+In 2005 he was appointed professor of human geography at Maynooth University (formerly the National University of Ireland Maynooth.

-Education and career
+Early life and education

-Kitchin graduated from Lancaster University in 1991 with a geography BSc.
-The following year, he completed an MSc in geographical information systems at the University of Leicester and in 1995 was awarded a PhD by the University of Wales, Swansea, for his thesis "Issues of validity and integrity in cognitive mapping research: investigating configurational knowledge".
-From 1995 to 1996, he was a lecturer at Swansea, and was then a lecturer at Queen's University Belfast (1996 to 1998).
-In 1998, he was appointed a lecturer at the National University of Ireland, Maynooth, and was promoted to a senior lecturership in 2001.
-He was then appointed Professor of Human Geography in 2005.
-Between 2002 and 2013, he was also Director of NUI Maynooth's National Institute of Regional and Spatial Analysis.
-He is Co-Editor-in-Chief of the International Encyclopedia of Human Geography.
+Robert Michael Kitchin graduated from Lancaster University in the UK in 1991 with a geography BSc.
+The following year, he completed an MSc in geographical information systems at the University of Leicester and in 1995 was awarded a PhD by the University of Wales, Swansea, His thesis was on Issues of validity and integrity in cognitive mapping research: investigating configurational knowledge.

+Career

+From 1995 to 1996, Kitchin was a lecturer at Swansea, and was then a lecturer at Queen's University Belfast (1996 to 1998).
+In 1998, he was appointed to the National University of Ireland, Maynooth.
+He became professor of human geography in 2005.

+Between 2002 and 2013, he was also director of NUI Maynooth's National Institute of Regional and Spatial Analysis.
+He was Co-Editor-in-Chief of the International Encyclopedia of Human Geography.

+Contributions

+Digital technologies, smart cities, data management and governance, geographical aspects of disability, urban and social geography.